symbol/symbol-docs/source/guides/mosaic/creating-a-mosaic.rst

 Mosaics can be used to represent any asset in the blockchain such as objects, tickets, coupons, stock share representation, and even your cryptocurrency.

-A mosaic is like a file hosted on a domain and represents an asset.
+A mosaic is like a file hosted on a domain and it represents an asset.
 Like a website and directory, a mosaic can have the same name as other files on other domains.
-However,  a namespace + mosaic is always unique, as the root namespace was unique even if the rest of it is not.
+However,  a namespace + mosaic is always unique.

 *************
 Prerequisites